damonBenbo/Portfolio/src/projects/MATrainer.md

 ### Technologies Used

 The bulk of the app is made using React for the front end which allowed me to create a responsive and reusable interface.
-I levereaged Node for my backend building on it with using Express to help facilitate my secure authorization with middleware as well as serving things from my database.
+I leveraged Node for my backend building on it with using Express to help facilitate my secure authorization with middleware as well as serving things from my database.

 I created a custom API to interact with my database so users can utilize full CRUD.
 I wanted to fill my database with a good foundation of techniques, but ultimately, users have full control to add their own techniques and modify existing ones to match their exact needs.